CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## RoadMap

-- I want to implement CQRS - Event Sourcing Software Design Patterns on this project.
-I am still learning how to implement these Design Patterns.
-- For Event Sourcing, I want to use EventStoreDB.
-- Fix errors
-- Update README (especially add api endpoint docs in readme)
-- Test project
 - Explain some details about CQRS (maybe add new section on README?)
 - Connect Kong API Gateway to Keycloak?
-- Exchange and queue definitions from RabbitMQ will be developed on code side, not RabbitMQ UI.